EmilyWes/synergy-dataset/Data Donation.md

 ## Adding Synergy datasets

-Do you want to help us make SYNERGY even bigger?\n Read on to find how you can do just that!
+Do you want to help us make SYNERGY even bigger?\
+Read on to find how you can do just that!

-First off all, what are we looking for:\n
+First off all, what are we looking for:\
 Systematic reviews, scoping reviews or meta-analysis for which the data is or can be published online.

 ## But what is "data"?